 In July 2013 Council adopted a policy of partially recovering depreciation costs for some of its assets for a period of five years.
+This policy was a temporary affordability measure to mitigate expected operating costs.
+However there are circumstances where it is considered prudent to set revenues at levels that differ from the full cost of providing the proposed levels of service.
+These are discussed below:

-This policy was a temporary affordability measure to mitigate rates increases while Council addressed other funding shortfalls in its operating budgets.
+rates increases while Council addressed other funding shortfalls in its operating budgets.